 The music she made during the Klonopin era had declined in quality but still sold.
 Yet, reviews of contemporaneous tours emphasized her weight and personal problems over the songs.
 Nicks was mortified.
 She quit smoking, bought a treadmill and went on a diet. ‘“I would never sing in front of people looking like that again,”’ she said.
 She also had her breast implants removed.

 By the time she hit her 50s, a clear-headed and healthy Nicks was ready to complete the rehabilitation of her image.
 In part, she would do what other aging artists had done, and aligned herself with younger talents.
-In Nicks’ case, it was Sheryl Crow with whom she would record and tour.
+In Nicks’ case, it was Sheryl Crow, with whom she would record and tour.
 Crow, like many female musicians, (notably The Dixie Chicks) grew up admiring Nicks.
 She also worked with Dave Stewart, of Eurhythmics fame, who produced her seventh solo turn, In Your Dreams.
-This era of resurgence would also see Fleetwood Mac successfully reunited after years of estrangement, in 2015.
+In 2015 Fleetwood Mac successfully reunited after years of estrangement.
 The tours that followed would play to sell-out stadiums across the globe.
-And, just last year, in 2017, she teamed up with another old broad, Chrissy Hynde, for a world tour.
+And in 2017, she teamed up with another old broad, Chrissy Hynde, for a world tour.
 Maybe she was not so embarrassing after all.

 Fan or no, for a reader who wants to understand the definitive Stevie Nicks story, Gold Dust Woman has little in the way of real insight to offer.
 While the author expounds about backstage shenanigans and the motivations for Nicks’ songs — like the time she was abandoned by Buckingham at an Aspen resort which led to “Landslide;” or the rainy day in Sausalito that led to the rain washing her free in “Dreams;” and, of course, the origins of the Welch witch, “Rhiannon” — it’s fairly dull reading.